Jordy-VL/jordy-vl.github.io/index.md

 I am a Computer Science doctoral researcher at the KU Leuven (Belgium) and an AI Researcher at Contract.fit (Belgium).

 With a demonstrated track record of industrial and academic prowess I am an articulate enthusiast of cutting-edge Language Technology:
-- Applied end-to-end AI engineering in the context of various application domains, e.g., finance, banking, insurance, legal.
+- Applied end-to-end AI engineering in the context of various Document AI application domains, e.g., finance, banking, insurance, legal.
 - Conducting and publishing high-quality research into the fundamentals of Deep Learning (calibration, uncertainty quantification, out-of-distribution robustness) in order to obtain more reliable machine learning systems.

 My research interests include uncertainty in Deep Learning, Document AI, Structured Prediction, and Calibration.